Sucralose (marketed as Splenda) is an artificial sweetener chemically derived from sucrose

-This new chemical substance is identified by the manufacture as a chlorocarbohydrate.
+This new chemical substance is identified by the manufacturer as a chlorocarbohydrate.

 • Polychlorinated biphenyls (PCBs)